 Legal advice and counselling, alternative dispute resolution and court case support for survivors of violence.

-Action drama and community radio
+Action drama and community radio increase access to information

-Popular theatre and community radio to disseminate information on socioeconomic issues, including rights, entitlements, gender-based violence and harmful practices.
+Popular theatre and community radio disseminate information on socioeconomic issues, including rights, entitlements, gender-based violence and harmful practices.

 HOW WE DO IT